rangeengine/Range-Engine-Docs/source/manual/editors/properties/object.rst

    Object's name field in Object tab.

-The object's name will identify the object in most cases, specially in fields inside the Blender editors.
-In UPBGE, if two identical objects are added in game (for example, with an Add Object logic or instanced through a group), both objects will have the same name, differently from Blender which appends a number in a repeating object, so be aware that retrieving an object through its name may not work sometimes.
+The object's name will identify the object in most cases, specially in fields inside the RanGE editors.
+In RanGE, if two identical objects are added in game (for example, with an Add Object logic or instanced through a group), both objects will have the same name, differently from RanGE which appends a number in a repeating object, so be aware that retrieving an object through its name may not work sometimes.
 Prefer using **Game Properties**, instead.